mdedetrich/stripe-scala/README.md

 ## Installation

-Currently, stripe-scala is in alpha stage.
-The models are being completed, and very few endpoints have been coded.
-It is being uploaded frequently as a SNAPSHOT on sonatype
+Currently, stripe-scala is in beta stage.
+The models are being completed, and quite a few endpoints have been coded but not the entirety of the Stripe API is covered.
+It is being uploaded frequently as a SNAPSHOT on sonatype.

 ```scala
 resolvers ++= Seq(